TwiztedDesign/template-farm-documentation/docs/ai_generator.md

-# AI Generator in Cloud Templates
+# GenAI in Cloud Templates

-The AI Generator is designed to streamline your creative process with advanced artificial intelligence capabilities.
-With the AI Generator, you can create images and elements, which can then be seamlessly integrated into your designs.
+GenAi is designed to streamline your creative process with advanced artificial intelligence capabilities.
+With the GenAi, you can create images and elements, which can then be seamlessly integrated into your designs.
 By combining these capabilities, you can create stunning, ready-to-use templates tailored to your needs.

-## How to use the AI Generator
+## How to use GenAi

-In the Template Cloud, in the left menu bar, you'll find an "AI Generator" tab.
+In the Template Cloud, in the left menu bar, you'll find a "GenAi" tab.
 Clicking on it will open your prompt area.
 Remember, the clearer and more descriptive your prompt is, the better the results you’ll get.

-## Creating Assets with the AI Generator
+## Creating Assets with GenAi

 1. Select  **"Asset"**